stevegt/lab/grid-cli/v2-syscall-tree/DESIGN.md

 - How can we dynamically adjust the acceptance criteria of modules to adapt to changing workloads and conditions without manual intervention?
 - What mechanisms can be implemented to handle broken promises more effectively, ensuring minimal disruption to the system?
 - Should there be a standardized format for the payload in promise messages to facilitate easier parsing and validation across different modules?
 - Regarding the design choice of using a separate Accept() and Handle() method -- does this not break promise theory's principle of not making promises on behalf of others?
-I.E. if there is a separate Accept() and Handle() method, this means that the Accept() code path is making a promise on behalf of the Handle() code path.
+If there is a separate Accept() and Handle() method, this means that the Accept() code path is making a promise on behalf of the Handle() code path.
 What are the implications of this?
 Should this design be changed?

 ## References

-[^church]: XXX some reference to Church's work on lambda calculus
+[^church]: TODO add reference to Church's work on lambda calculus

 [^turing]: Turing, Alan.
 "On computable numbers, with an application to the Entscheidungsproblem."
 Proceedings of the London Mathematical Society 2.1 (1937): 230-265.
-XXX add URL
+TODO add URL

 [^chomsky]: Chomsky, Noam.
 "Three models for the description of language."
 IRE transactions on information theory 2.3 (1956): 113-124.
-XXX add URL
+TODO add URL